Nicole Cohen

 She uses video to transform and alter interior designed and architectural spaces.
 She explores ideas of perception and surveillance through her projects.
 Her influences stem from film/cinematic theory and the physical experience of immersion.

-Her work is positioned at the crossroads of contemporary reality, personal fantasy, and culturally constructed space.
-Although, trained in painting and drawing, Cohen most frequently uses video as her medium, playing upon intrinsic capacities to manipulate time, distort scale and environment, and overlay imagery.
-Consistently interested in engaging her audience and challenging the notions of lifestyle, domesticity, celebrity, and social behavior, Cohen also uses the surveillance camera to involve viewers in their own voyeurism. – Getty Museum, “Please Be Seated”, Solo Commissioned Video Installation, 2007–09, from brochure publication, written by Peggy Fogelman.

 Life and career

-Born in Falmouth, Massachusetts in 1970, Nicole Cohen received a Bachelor of Arts degree from Hampshire College in Amherst, Massachusetts and a Master of Fine Arts degree from the University of Southern California.
-She has exhibited at the Williams College Museum of Art (Williamstown, MA), the Fabric Workshop and Museum (Philadelphia, PA), the Los Angeles County Museum of Art, and the New York Public Library.
-She has also shown internationally in Berlin, Germany; Bergen, Norway; Paris, France; Harajaku, Osaka, Kobe, and Tokyo, Japan; and Shanghai,China.
+Born in Falmouth, Massachusetts in 1970, Cohen received a Bachelor of Arts degree from Hampshire College in Amherst, Massachusetts, and a Master of Fine Arts degree from the University of Southern California.

+She has exhibited at the Williams College Museum of Art (Williamstown, Massachusetts), the Fabric Workshop and Museum (Philadelphia, Pennsylvania), the Los Angeles County Museum of Art, and the New York Public Library.
+She has shown internationally in Berlin, Germany; Bergen, Norway; Paris, France; Harajaku, Osaka, Kobe, and Tokyo, Japan; and Shanghai, China.
-Cohen's work is positioned at the intersection of contemporary reality, personal fantasy, and culturally constructed space.
-She consistently explores her interest in engaging the audience and challenging notions of lifestyle, domesticity, celebrity, and social behavior.
-Although trained in painting and drawing, Cohen most frequently uses video as her medium, playing upon its intrinsic capacities to manipulate time, distort scale and environment, and overlay imagery.

 Cohen grew up in Washington, D.C. and Woods Hole, Cape Cod.
-She lived in Berlin, Germany for four years and currently lives in NYC.
+She has lived in Los Angeles, California (7 years) Berlin, Germany (4 years) and currently lives in Teaneck, New Jersey.
+She has her art studio in Lower Manhattan.